Mexican blind brotula

-The Mexican blind brotula (Typhlias pearsei) is a species of viviparous brotula endemic to Mexico, where it is found in sinkholes and caves.
+The Mexican blind brotula (Typhlias pearsei) is a species of viviparous brotula, of the family Dinematichthyidae, endemic to Mexico, where it is found in sinkholes and caves.
 It is known as sak kay in Mayan and dama blanca ciega in Spanish.
 This cavefish grows to a standard length of 9.7 cm.
 It is the only known member of its genus.

 Description

 The Mexican blind brotula has a large, laterally compressed, scaleless head with no eyes, but several papillae and cavities which contain sensory organs.
 The nostrils are located on the upper lip and the mouth has a longitudinal split at the back.
 The body bears scales and has long dorsal and anal fins which terminate close to, but are separate from, the caudal fin.
 The dorsal fin has no spines and 75 to 87 soft rays, and the anal fin has no spines and 59 to 68 soft rays.

 The male has two pairs of pseudoclaspers, the inner ones being in front of the outer ones.
 The standard length is about 9.7 cm.
 The skin does not contain pigment, making the fish appear pinkish-white.